Make History with Us!

 * to implement innovative ways for community connections

 * to build an inclusive society free of racism and discord

 *to keep the contributions and achievements of people of African descent in the spotlight

-Here are some of our programs and projects; and check our Events.
+Here are some of our continuing and planned programs and projects; and check our Events.

 - African Ancestry: Identities and Lived Realities is a research and dialogue project exploring how identity shapes lived realities of Black people of African descent in British Columbia.
 This project is supported in part with funding from the Government of British Columbia.
 More

-- British Columbia’s Black Pioneers: Their Industry and Character Influenced the Vision of Canada is a bilingual exhibit that is part of the Community Stories at Canadian Museum of History, Digital Museums Canada.
-The exhibit is set to launch in January 2021.
-Read more
+- British Columbia’s Black Pioneers: Their Industry and Character Influenced the Vision of Canada is a bilingual exhibit, designed and developed by us.
+It is hosted by Digital Museums Canada.
+The exhibit opened in December 2020.
+Visit the exhibit

 - Colourful Business is a capacity-building conference and public exhibition to promote Indigenous, racialized and new immigrant businesses and enterprises.
 It is a partnership among BC Black History Awareness Society, Kulea Culture Society, Songhees Development Corporation and the City of Victoria, Mayor’s Office.
 [Postponed until large in-person events can resume.]

-- Youth Engagement Program addresses knowledge of history and culture among young people and builds anti-racist socially inclusive alliances among diverse sectors, using hip hop, graffiti and other contemporary means.
+- Youth Engagement Program is intended to address knowledge of history and culture among young people and build anti-racist socially inclusive alliances among diverse sectors, using hip hop, graffiti and other contemporary means.
 More